codalab/codalab-worksheets/docs/CLI-Reference.md

 ### wadd:
     Append all the items of the source worksheet to the destination worksheet.
     Bundles that do not yet exist on the destination service will be copied over.
-    Bundles in non-terminal states (READY or FAILED) will not be copied over to destination worksheet.The existing items on the destination worksheet are not affected unless the -r/--replace flag is set.
+    Bundles in non-terminal states (READY or FAILED) will not be copied over to destination worksheet.
+    The existing items on the destination worksheet are not affected unless the -r/--replace flag is set.
     Arguments:
       source_worksheet_spec  [(<alias>|<address>)::](<uuid>|<name>)
       dest_worksheet_spec    [(<alias>|<address>)::](<uuid>|<name>)